pablogarciaarevalo/demo-trident/README.md

 ### Scale the Pods manually

 - Objetive: Run similar pods binding the same PV on the same and another kubernetes workers.
-All the pods with RWM PV will be running regardless of the worker on which they are scheduled.
-Only the pods with RWO scheduled on the worker rhel1 arwill bee running.
-There is a Multi-Attach error for the volume mount in the pods which are not scheduled in the worker rhel1.
-ReadWriteMany (RMX) access is for workers not for pods.
-Focus on that usually the applications need RWM or RWO access.
-Depends on the application.
-K8S need unified storage.

 Run the below commands: